 - Parent(s)/guardian(s) and the student must submit to the Athletic Director a certification that they have completed the training requirements described in Section III above.
 Once submitted, the certification is valid for one school year. - 2.
 Parent(s)/guardian(s) and the student must submit to the Athletic Director documentation of an annual physical examination for the student providing medical clearance for the student to participate in the relevant Extracurricular Athletic Activity.
 Physical examinations must have occurred within the past 12 to 13 months.
 If the student's physical exam expires during the season of participation, the student must submit an updated exam in order to continue participating.
 The Athletic Director will forward all exam reports to the School Nurse, who shall maintain them as part of the student health record.
-The Athletic Director shall notify a student in the event his/her physical exam expires during the season of participation. - 3.
-Prior to a student's participation in an Extracurricular Athletic Activity as noted in the definition above, the parent(s)/guardian(s) and student must provide to the Athletic Director a completed form for Pre-Participation Head Injury/ Concussion Reporting For Extracurricular Activities ("Pre-Participation Form") which shall include the following: - A comprehensive history with up-to-date information relative to concussion history; any history regarding head, face or cervical spine injury and/or any history of co-existent concussion injuries; and - b.
-Signatures of both the parent(s)/guardian(s) and student; - 4.
-During the season of participation if a student sustains a head injury outside of the extracurricular activity, his/her parent(s)/guardian(s) is required to complete and submit Department Report of Head Injury During Sports Season Form to the Athletic Director. - 5.
+The Athletic Director shall notify a student in the event his/her physical exam expires during the season of participation. - Prior to a student's participation in an Extracurricular Athletic Activity as noted in the definition above, the parent(s)/guardian(s) and student must provide to the Athletic Director a completed form for Pre- Participation Head Injury/ Concussion Reporting For Extracurricular Activities ("Pre-Participation Form") which shall include the following: - A comprehensive history with up-to-date information relative to concussion history; any history regarding head, face or cervical spine injury and/or any history of co-existent concussion injuries; and - Signatures of both the parent(s)/guardian(s) and student; - During the season of participation if a student sustains a head injury outside of the extracurricular activity, his/her parent(s)/guardian(s) is required to complete and submit Department Report of Head Injury During Sports Season Form to the Athletic Director.
+The Athletic Director will forward to the coach the Pre-Participation Forms and all Reports of Head Injury - 5.
 The Athletic Director will forward to the coach the Pre-Participation Forms and all Reports of Head Injury During Sports Season for each student member of that coach's team.
-In addition, the Athletic Director will forward the Pre-Participation Forms indicating a history of head injury and all Reports of Head Injury During Sports Season to the school nurse, who will consult with the school physician and athletic staff regarding whether the student will be allow to begin (or continue) to participate and if so, whether limitations may apply. - 6.
-Prior to the start of the school year all students seeking to participate in an Extracurricular Athletic Activity shall be required to participate in Neurocognitive Baseline Testing.
+In addition, the Athletic Director will forward the Pre-Participation Forms indicating a history of head injury and all Reports of Head Injury